 You can bind the Telerik dropdown to a simple collection of numbers or strings, or entire models from your Blazor app.

 Within a single dedicated tag, the Blazor DropDownList allows you to simply configure minimum and maximum dimensions along with width, height and class that are already exposed parameters.
+In addition to that, the Open and Close methods of the DropDownList allow you to toggle the popup visibility without triggering the OnOpen/OnClose events.

 You can customize the appearance of the Telerik dropdown component through templates so that you can show the data in the desired manner – from adding more data than just the text (such as price), to implementing a grid-like multi-column dropdown with a few lines of CSS.
 You can modify the: